 If the building or structure is a normal single storey, then any normal portal frame or other steel framed building, if the design and construction is competently done, will be resistant to Earthquake loads.
 If it is to have 2 or more stories, more needs to be done to ensure its survival in an earthquake.
 As with the roof, the floors should be made as light as possible.
 The first way to do this is to use traditional timber joists and timber or chipboard or plywood flooring.
 If this is done it is vital that the timber joists are firmly through bolted on the frames to avoid them slipping or being torn off.
 The frame needs them for stability and the floor must never fall down.
 A better alternative is to substitute light gauge steel Zeds for the timber joists.
 These can span further and are easier to bolt firmly to the framework.
 Then, floor-boards or tongue-and-groove chipboard can easily be screwed to the Zeds.
 However in Hotels, Apartment buildings, Offices and the like, concrete floors may be needed.
 In such cases we should reduce the spans to the spanning capacity of composite decking flooring, and pour reinforced concrete slabs onto our decking.
 The decking is fixed to the joists, the joists into the main beams, the main beams into the columns and the concrete is poured around all the columns.
 There is simply no way that such floors can fall off the frame.

 Once the floors are robustly fitted to the frames, the frames themselves must be correctly designed.
 Please look at the diagram above.

-Nothing can be guaranteed to be fully resistant to any possible earthquake, but buildings and structures like the ones proposed here by REIDsteel would have the best possible chance of survival; and would save many lives and livelihoods, providing greater safety from an earthquake.
+Nothing can be guaranteed to be fully resistant to any possible earthquake, but buildings and structures prepared with the above information would have the best possible chance of survival; and would save many lives and livelihoods, providing greater safety from an earthquake.